-There are 8 comprehensive cancer centres (CCCs) in The Netherlands. they conduct research, assist relatives and patients.
-They each work with a group of hospitals. the website is in Dutch here.
+There are eight comprehensive cancer centres (CCCs) in The Netherlands. they conduct research and assist relatives and patients.
+They each work with a group of hospitals.
+The website is in Dutch here.
 You can also find information in English on The Netherlands Cancer Group site.

 Mum’s Support Groups

 It can get lonely sometimes being a mum in a foreign country.
 One of the best and most complete support groups and information centres for mums is The Amsterdam Mamas.
 They also have a Facebook group here with 17k members.

 Agencies and hospitals deal with all mental health issues.
 Your first line of mental health support is your GP, who will orient you.
 They will then recommend the following actions based on their assessment of your condition.
 You may well be recommended to see a specialist such as Amsterdam mental health professionals in our listings.